-How are two distinct Asian cultural identities expressed through ornament?
+How are three distinct Asian cultural identities expressed through ornament?

 To honor the fortieth anniversary of the San Antonio Museum of Art in 2021, longtime supporters Elizabeth and Robert Lende have promised the Museum their outstanding collection of silver jewelry.
-The Lende collection is comprised of two parts: Turkmen jewelry from Central Asia and jewelry of the Miao people from southwestern China.
-Exquisite Adornment: Turkmen and Miao Jewelry from the Elizabeth and Robert Lende Collection is organized to recognize the Lende’s generous support and showcase the dazzling artistic traditions and diverse cultures represented by the collection.
+Over the past forty years, the Lendes have assembled their collection from diverse cultures in the Middle East, Asia, North Africa, and the Americas.
+Exquisite Adornment: Turkmen and Miao Jewelry from the Elizabeth and Robert Lende Collection focuses on the jewelry from the Turkmen people of Central Asia and the Miao people of southwestern China.
+Moreover, the exhibition also presents jewelry of the Hill Tribes from the neighboring region of Myanmar, Thailand, and Laos.
+Exquisite Adornment is organized to recognize the Lende’s generous support and showcase the dazzling artistic traditions and diverse cultures represented by the Lende collection.

 The term “Turkmen” refers to several ethnic groups living in the vast steppe land stretching from the Caspian Sea to the west and the Chinese border to the east.
 On the other hand, Miao is one of over fifteen ethnic groups living in the remote and mountainous southwest region of China.
 This exhibition features a broad range of exquisitely crafted silver jewelry.
 Some categories such as headdresses, earrings, necklaces, and bracelets, are shared both by Turkmen and Miao people, whereas other types are unique to each group: amulet bags, braid adornments, and temple pendants for Turkmen people; neck rings, combs, and back hooks for the Miao.